Who we are

 PENNY ELLISON

-Penny was a Contributing Writer for The Legal Intelligencer contributing a quarterly column on Animal Law and Ethics from 2013 to 2022.
-In 2015, she was appointed by the Pennsylvania Secretary of Agriculture to serve on the Pennsylvania Dog Law Advisory Board to advise on enforcement of laws affecting care of dogs and dog breeding in the Commonwealth.
+From 2013 to 2022, Penny was a Contributing Writer for The Legal Intelligencer, where she wrote a quarterly column on Animal Law and Ethics.
+In 2015, the Pennsylvania Secretary of Agriculture appointed her to the Pennsylvania Dog Law Advisory Board to advise on enforcement of laws affecting the care and breeding of dogs across the Commonwealth.

-In addition, from 2012 through 2023, Penny served as Executive Director and Board Chair of Hand2Paw, a Philadelphia nonprofit that provides work and life skills training to vulnerable youth through work with animals.
-She is also co-Chair of the Board of the Pennsylvania SPCA.
-Through these roles and her community-focused work, she aims to inspire innovative and practical policy solutions for animals.
+From 2012 through 2023, Penny served as Executive Director and Board Chair of Hand2Paw, a Philadelphia nonprofit that builds work and life skills in vulnerable youth through work with animals.
+She currently serves as co-Chair of the Board of the Pennsylvania SPCA.
 In 2023, Penny was honored to be a recipient of the 2023 WHYY Good Souls Project Award.

-Penny is the author of over 40 published articles on animal and environmental law and policy and has been an instructor, guest lecturer, and speaker at numerous conferences.
+Penny is the author of more than 40 published articles on animal and environmental law and policy and is a frequent speaker at conferences nationwide.
 She received her law degree, cum laude, from the University of Pennsylvania Law School.